contao/docs/docs/manual/installation/contao-manager.en.md

 ```

 {{% notice info %}}
-The value for "password" must be entered in encrypted form.
-About [bcrypt-generator.com](https://bcrypt-generator.com/)
+The value for "password" must be encrypted.
+You can use services like [bcrypt-generator.com](https://bcrypt-generator.com/)
-you could, for example, generate the necessary hash value.
+for example in order to generate the necessary hashed value.
 {{% /notice %}}